 BOOTS:ATOMIC|HAWX URTLA XTD110

-Daichi Terui
+Daichi TERUI

-[Main guide area] All of Hokkaido
+[Main guiding area] All of Hokkaido

 [Profile]

-Aspiring to become a mountain guide while attending university, he studied under international mountain guide Hirofumi Ishizaka.
-Upon graduating from university, he became a certified guide of the Japan Mountain Guides Association and began guiding.
-As part of his own activities, he has experienced heli-ski guide training in Northern Europe, mountaineering in the European Alps, and ski touring since his early twenties.
+While attending university, he aspired to become a mountain guide and studied under international mountain guide Hirofumi Ishizaka.
+Upon graduating from university, he became a certified guide of the Japan Mountain Guide Association and began guiding.
+As part of his own activities, from his early twenties, he has experience in heli-skiing guide training in Northern Europe, mountaineering in the European Alps, and ski touring.

-LOCUS GUIDE SERVICE | Furuse Kazuya
+LOCUS GUIDE SERVICE |Kazuya Furuse

 First of all, I want you to have a well-balanced set that is light and well-rounded